Female solo trekking In the Himalaya Everest Three Passes made me feel everything all at once

 How everything turns out if you turn off your ego

-It was still dark when I looked out of my window on the day we were supposed to go up to the third pass: Kongma La (5.450m).
+It was still dark when I looked out of my window on the day we were supposed to go up to the third pass: Kongma La (5,450m).
 The community room of the Oxygen Lodge in Lobuche was already busy when I had my usual breakfast (müsli with hot milk and the last pieces of dried mango I brought from Thailand) and it still wasn’t clear how this Sunday would turn out: pass or no pass?
 Indra, my fantastic guide, waited until I had finished my “coffee” to announce: “I took a decision!”
-I was so excited – I think I forgot to breathe – which is really not advisable on 5.000m.
-But before I could faint he said: “We are doing the pass!
+I was so excited, I think I forgot to breathe, which is really not advisable at 5,000m.
+But before I could faint, he said: “We are doing the pass!
 The snowfall was gentle last night.
 We will be able to find the way over the glacier up to the top and make it down 1.100m in time until the next snowstorm hits.”
 At this point, I shut down my brain, gave Indra a high five, took my backpack, and stepped out into the crystal clear, cold morning air.
 I knew it wouldn’t be easy, I knew the last two weeks and two passes trained me for this.
-I could trust myself, my body and mind, my porter and guide.
+I could trust myself, my body and mind, my porter, and my guide for the Everest 3 pass trek journey.

 Why everything makes you high